coryknopp/CodeCoverageAPI/README.md

 ```
 totalLines();
 ```
+Returns number of lines (covered and not covered) in entire program.

 ## totalBranches

 ```
 totalBranches();
 ```
+Returns number of branches (covered and not covered) in entire program.

 ## totalConditions

 ```
 totalConditions();
 ```
+Returns number of conditions (covered and not covered) in entire program.

 ## totalLinesCovered

 ```
 totalLinesCovered();
 ```
+Returns number of lines covered in entire program.

 ## totalBranchesCovered

 ```
 totalBranchesCovered();
 ```
+Returns number of branches covered in entire program.

 ## totalConditionsCovered

 ```
 totalConditionsCovered();
 ```
+Returns number of conditions covered in entire program.

 ## linesCoveredInClass

 ```
 linesCoveredInClass(String className);
 ```
+Returns number of lines covered in class.

+**Parameters:**

+`String className` Name of class.

 ## totalLinesInClass

 ```
 totalLinesInClass(String className);
 ```
+Returns number of lines (covered and not covered) in class.

+**Parameters:**

+`String className` Name of class.

 ## branchesCoveredInClass

 ```
 branchesCoveredInClass(String className);
 ```
+Returns number of branches covered in class.

+**Parameters:**

+`String className` Name of class.

 ## totalBranchesInClass

 ```
 totalBranchesInClass(String className);
 ```
+Returns number of branches (covered and not covered) in class.

+**Parameters:**

+`String className` Name of class.

 ## conditionsCoveredInClass

 ```
 conditionsCoveredInClass(String className);
 ```
+Returns number of conditions covered in class.

+**Parameters:**

+`String className` Name of class.

 ## totalConditionsInClass

 ```
 totalConditionsInClass(String className);
 ```
+Returns number of conditions (covered and not covered) in class.

+**Parameters:**

+`String className` Name of class.

 ## linesInMethod

 ```
 linesInMethod(String className, String methodName) ;
 ```
+Returns number of lines in method.

+**Parameters:**

+`String className` Name of class.

+'String methodName' Name of method.

 ## branchesInMethod

 ```
 branchesInMethod(String className, String methodName);
 ```
+Returns number of branches in method.

+**Parameters:**

+`String className` Name of class.

+'String methodName' Name of method.

 ## conditionsInMethod

 ```
 conditionsInMethod(String className, String methodName);
 ```
+Returns number of conditions in method.

+**Parameters:**

+`String className` Name of class.

+'String methodName' Name of method.

 ## linesCoveredInMethod

 ```
 linesCoveredInMethod(String className, String methodName);
 ```
+Returns number of lines covered in method.

+**Parameters:**

+`String className` Name of class.

+'String methodName' Name of method.

 ## branchesCoveredInMethod

 ```
 branchesCoveredInMethod(String className, String methodName);
 ```
+Returns number of branches covered in method.

+**Parameters:**

+`String className` Name of class.

+'String methodName' Name of method.

 ## conditionsCoveredInMethod

 ```
 conditionsCoveredInMethod(String className, String methodName);
 ```
+Returns number of conditions covered in method.

+**Parameters:**

+`String className` Name of class.

+'String methodName' Name of method.